georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/5_theming.md

 then I'll export a const called vars, which is sort of an arbitrary name, but one that has taken hold in the vanilla-extract community as short for an object that maps to a set of CSS-variables, which is what this createGlobalTheme function will return.

-First we'll supply an element to assign those CSS variables against, it's common to use the root element.
+First param will be an element to define those CSS variables on, it's common to use the root element.

 click

-then we'll define our object structure.
-This is also relatively arbitrary, but for organization, we'll define a color key with an object containing all the tokens we want to use and the value those tokens should map to.
+then we'll define our vars object structure.
+This is also relatively arbitrary, but for organization, we'll define a color key with an object containing all the tokens we want to use as keys and the value those tokens should map to.

 click